Lisa Ling: Planet in Peril and Our America (2008–2014)

-This Is Life (2014–present)
+This Is Life (2014–2022)

 On April 14, 2014, CNN announced that Ling would host a documentary series titled, This is Life with Lisa Ling, in its primetime lineup.
 The show premiered on September 28, 2014.

+In November 2022, the series was cancelled after then-CNN CEO Chris Licht discontinued CNN Original Series supplied by outside production companies.

 HBO Max deal (2019–present)

 On October 22, 2019, it was announced that Ling had signed an overall deal with HBO's streaming service HBO Max.
 The first project that Ling will create with HBO Max is titled Birth, Wedding, Funeral.

 On April 22, 2021, it was announced that HBO Max had ordered Ling's six-part documentary series titled Take Out.
 The series will explore the world of America's Asian takeout restaurants and the lives of the people and families who keep them running.

+CBS News (2023–2025)

+On May 31, 2023, it was announced that Ling was hired as contributor for CBS News, reporting in-depth stories for its programs including CBS News Sunday Morning.
+She got laid off on Oct 30, 2025 with seven other on-air personalities, all of whom are women.
+Four among the eight are persons of color.

 Personal life

 In 2004, Ling met businessman Philip Levine of Florida through mutual friends.
 They started dating and were engaged on February 18, 2005.
-In October of that year, she broke it off, telling People Magazine the main reason was their busy schedules, especially the frequent global travel required by her job.
+In October of that year, she broke it off, telling People magazine the main reason was their busy schedules, especially the frequent global travel required by her job.

 On January 3, 2007, she announced her engagement to radiation oncologist Paul Song.
 They married on May 26, 2007, in Los Angeles, California.
 The wedding party included guests such as Connie Chung, one of Lisa's personal heroes, and actresses Kelly Hu and Diane Farr.